bruinquants/intro-to-algotrading-workshop/Indicator Basics.md

 ### Motivation -- Why Indicators?

 - Standard metrics -- think open, high, low, close -- are like the speedometer of a car.
 They tell you exactly what you need to know at a baseline.
 - If we want to look deeper, we need more information.
-This is where, in a car, miles per gallon comes in.
-For stocks, the number of indicators used is almost absurd.
+This is where, in a car, something like miles per gallon comes in.
+For stocks, the number of indicators available is almost absurd.
-- To start, let’s look at two of the most basic, and most powerful ones -- the Relative Strength Index and Simple Moving Averages.
+- To start, let’s look at three of the most basic, and most powerful ones -- the Relative Strength Index, Simple Moving Averages, and Volatility.

 ### Relative Strength Index
 > Measuring "Speed"